woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Rather, the issue really is whether we will struggle or not as we flow down the river.
 The question is whether we’ll become aware of who is creating the struggle in our life.
 To the extent that we push against the river the river seems to push back, but the river is not the problem.

-If there is awareness moment-to-moment of the mind’s struggles then moment-to-moment they disappear; then we can listen to our inner voice and cease our struggling with the river.
+<font color=red>If there is awareness moment-to-moment of the mind’s struggles then moment-to-moment they disappear; then we can listen to our inner voice and cease our struggling with the river.
 We stop struggling with Existence.
 Then we’re in a deep bliss as we flow down the river.
-Then we celebrate existence moment-by-moment.
+Then we celebrate existence moment-by-moment.</font>

 We see that all attempts to improve our struggles are only more struggling.
 And if we try to stop struggling and try to flow down the river, then we’re in tension.
 How can we try to flow down the river?
-We’re already doing it.
-It’s just a deep let-go, there’s no trying or efforting.
+We’re already doing it. <font color=red>It’s just a deep let-go</font>, there’s no trying or efforting.
 All trying, all efforting just keeps the game going.

 **Mind is like a bicycle — it must keep moving or it will fall down.
-It goes on creating struggle, searching, survival,desire.
-It creates movement, striving, change, because other-wise it simply disappears, it falls down.
-Mind is the struggle itself.
+It goes on creating struggle, searching,survival,desire.
+It creates movement, striving, change, because otherwise it simply disappears, it falls down. <font color=red>Mind is the struggle itself</font>.
 Without the struggle there’s no mind either.**

 The mind as controller, as chooser, as decider, as the “I” just disappears.
 It was an illusion all along, it never existed except as the struggle.
 But the computing mechanism is still there, and it can be used as a tool just as a hammer is picked up and used when needed.
 The capability to compute is still there, but the computer is silent unless called upon.

 If an awakened person crosses a street the computer-brain will figure out the right time to cross.
 But the mind, the“separate” person is vanished.
 That which struggled to control,that which thought of itself as the “I” is gone because it was only the struggle itself.
 Now the Existence, the Self crosses the street.
 The guests — thoughts, tapes, the mind — took over the house while the host was away, but now the host has returned.

 The master does not need to effort.
-After all, the river flows by itself. **Indeed, at the deepest level we are the river. **We’ve already arrived.
-What are we struggling about?
+After all, the river flows by itself.
+Indeed, at the deepest level we are the river. <font color=red>We’ve already arrived.
+What are we struggling about?</font>

 ## Chapter Twenty-six
 Freedom is a deep seeing that this is it.
 This is the way it is.
 This is the way it turned out.
 Is is is... **Things are the way they are**.
 And things are not the way they are not.
 Right now,nothing can be any different than the way it is. **In the next moment it may be different, but right now it can’t be any different**.
-And all there ever is is right now. **The future never arrives, because it’s always just right now.**
+And <font color=red>all there ever is is right now</font>. **The future never arrives, because it’s always just right now.**

 This is it, this is the way the river is flowing.
 To accept it is to enjoy it.
 But the acceptance is not a decision, it’s rather a deep awareness that this is the way it is.
 Love and acceptance are carried within awareness as a seed.